Table of Contents

-Collaborative and group teaching and learning, screens in the classroom and work on projects will increasingly determine a sensational change.
+Collaborative and group teaching and learning, classroom screens and project work will increasingly determine a sensational change.
 We will see transformations in furniture, in the arrangement of learning spaces and in the infrastructures of advanced institutions.
 Some schools no longer have computer rooms, as mobile devices bring technology where students go.
 The special classrooms are reserved for truly advanced laboratories: multimedia, video editing and graphic design.
 Other institutes, on the other hand, will transform what used to be computer classrooms into creative labs that exploit 3D printing and scanning, robotics and virtual reality.

 Virtual reality, a cumbersome and stimulating host for teaching

-In many cases, the classrooms will be expanded and made flexible (yes, the much-maligned "benches with wheels") to create and recreate new spaces.
+In many cases, classrooms will be expanded and made flexible (yes, the much-maligned "wheeled benches") to create and recreate new spaces.
 There will be types of lessons or workshops that will see students sitting at a desk, or simply sitting on a pouf with a tablet, or others at a desk with other devices.

 5. Learn to learn and manage curricula

 Children are ready to learn.
 Especially what will provide them with lifelong abilities.
-The critical thinking, metacognition (understanding of the thought processes that are occurring), the deduction andinference, they will be essential.
-In the future, self-learning will be a central and growing trend, hand in hand with the explosion of Trailer (huge open online courses, which are already offered by many universities) and at a time when knowledge will always be at hand (through tutorials, videos and e-learning).
+The critical thinking, metacognition (understanding of the thought processes that are occurring), the deduction el 'inference, they will be essential.
+In the future, self-learning will be a central and growing trend, hand in hand with the explosion of MOOC (huge open online courses, which are already offered by many universities) and at a time when knowledge will always be at hand (through tutorials, videos and e-learning).